 Retirement benefit adequacy is the extent to which retirement income is sufficient to replace pre-retirement income over the lifetime of retirees and their dependents.
-The term “adequacy” is subjective – a 2013 paper by the Society of Actuaries notes that definitions are typically based on income replacement ratios, expected expenses, and societal standards.1 Benefit adequacy factors in all sources of retirement income and savings, which may include payments from employer-sponsored retirement plans (e.g., defined benefit, defined contribution, and hybrid plans), personal savings, and, in many cases, Social Security benefits.2
+There is no agreed-upon definition of the term “adequacy” according to the Society of Actuaries.
+Definitions that are often used are based on income replacement ratios, expected expenses, and societal standards.
+Benefit adequacy factors in all sources of retirement income and savings, which may include payments from employer-sponsored retirement plans (e.g., defined benefit, defined contribution, and hybrid plans), personal savings, and, in many cases, Social Security benefits.

 GFOA recommends that government employers and plan administrators educate employees about retirement income and include the following considerations when preparing the education program.